Nomenclature

 Seeding

-Successful seed production crops of hoary tansyaster have been grown using 30- or 36-in (76–91 cm) row spacings in open fields (Tilley et al. 2014, 2017b) or 9- to 18-in (23–46 cm) plant spacings in single or double rows down the center of weed barrier fabric (Tilley et al. 2014; Tilley 2015b).
+Successful seed production crops of hoary tansyaster have been grown using 30- or 36-in (76 or 91 cm) row spacings in open fields (Tilley et al. 2014, 2017b) or 9- or 18-in (23 or 46 cm) plant spacings in single or double rows down the center of weed barrier fabric (Tilley et al. 2014; Tilley 2015b).
 Seeding rates of 0.35 to 1 lb PLS/ac (0.4-1.1 kg/ha) are recommended (Tilley et al. 2014; Simonson and Tilley 2016).
 The IPMC recommends using a drop tube manual seeder and a target of 5 to 20 seeds/hole for seeding in weed barrier fabric.
 The drop seeder used by the IPMC had a 3-in (7.6 cm) diameter tube with a spur at the bottom (Tilley 2015b).

-Drill-seeding open fields using 36-in (91 cm)row spacings, a seeding rate of 0.35 lb/ac (0.4 kg/ha), and a seeding depth of up to 0.25 in (0.6 cm), can provide for a target of 35 PLS/linear ft of row (Tilley 2015b).
-The rate for drill seeding and a target delivery of 45 to 50 PLS/ft² (480–540/m²) is 2 lbs PLS/ac (2.3 kg/ha).
-A diluent like rice hulls is recommended to improve the flow of seeds through drill equipment (Tilley et al. 2014).
+Drill-seeding open fields using 36-in (91 cm)row spacings, a seeding rate of 0.35 lb PLS/ac (0.4 kg/ha), and a seeding depth of up to 0.25 in (0.6 cm), can provide for a target of 35 PLS/linear ft of row (Tilley 2015b).
+The rate for drill seeding and a target delivery of 45 to 50 PLS/ft² (480-540/m²) is 2 lbs PLS/ac (2.3 kg/ha).
+A diluent like rice hulls is recommended to improve seed flow through the drill equipment (Tilley et al. 2014).

 Covering seeds after planting can improve stand productivity.
 At OSU MSE, the use of row cover improved hoary tansyaster stand growth and seed production more than other seed coverings, which included sawdust and sand.
 The row cover protected against soil drying and bird predation.
 The use of hydromulch when seeding hoary tansyaster was no better for stand growth and productivity than direct seeding without providing any protection (Shock et al. 2017a).